The Greatest Story Seldom Told

 The Bible is a gift from God to all men — a ‘love letter’, some say, from God to you.
 I like that synopsis, since that is how I have viewed it for most of my adult life.
 A love letter from God, that starts, “Dear Jack: In the beginning . . .”

 What a God we serve!
-This Thanksgiving, allow yourself to dwell on the Bible’s magnificence.
+Allow yourself to dwell on the Bible’s magnificence.
 Meditate on how impossible it would be for the Bible to have come into being through human effort, apart from God, as is now the popular angle of attack.

 Many have made much of the alleged ‘Bible codes’ which indeed appear to be real, although not of any particular value apart from serving as the Signature of God for a high tech generation.